borvelt/redux-peach/README.md

 many times we need to define one action in Component A and handle defined action in B,C,D Components.
 It's good solution that handle this action in reducer of other components but we know that use redux without `redux-actions` is messy and we have first problem that I mentioned above.
-If we use `redux-actions` we can't hanlde one action with two or more function and we have to make separate actions and this will make application scaffold weak.
+If we use `redux-actions` we can't handle one action with two or more function and we have to make separate actions and this will make application scaffold weak.

 `redux-peach` have both of this we can handle actions with two or more functions to run, with same action name and clean scaffold in addition you can use redux middlewares every where you want and very simple.
 ## Concepts